Towards Trustworthy Wi-Fi CSI-based Sensing: Systematic Evaluation of Adversarial Robustness: Background

-RSS is coarse-grained, susceptible to multipath fading even in static environments, and challenging to use in robust detectors.
+RSSI is coarse-grained, susceptible to multipath fading even in static environments, and challenging to use in robust detectors.
 PWR, inspired by bistatic radar, extracts parameters such as Angle of Arrival (AoA), Time of Flight (ToF), Time Difference of Arrival (TDoA), and Doppler Frequency Shift (DFS).
 Despite algorithmic maturity, PWR faces physical constraints: a 2.4\,GHz Wi-Fi channel with 20\,MHz bandwidth offers insufficient ToF resolution for fine-grained indoor sensing; self-interference also remains a limitation~\cite{yang_rssi_2013}.
-CSI differs by exploiting the fine-grained information embedded in the wireless channel.
-It provides the highest fidelity but is also highly sensitive to environmental variations~\cite{ma_wifi_2020}.
+Finally, while CSI offers the highest fidelity by capturing subcarrier-level transformations, its sensitivity to environmental non-stationarity and hardware impairments necessitates rigorous phase and amplitude calibration \cite{ma_wifi_2020}.

 The IEEE 802.11 family defines Wi-Fi standards for WLAN technologies~\cite{du_overview_2023}.
 While Wi-Fi sensing has been explored for over a decade, earlier standards did not explicitly support it.
-The recent IEEE 802.11bf amendment introduces a landmark change: Wi-Fi is now formalized as a joint communication and sensing technology.
+The recent IEEE 802.11bf amendment \cite{noauthor_ieee_2025} introduces a landmark change: Wi-Fi is now formalized as a joint communication and sensing technology.
 802.11bf specifies new PHY and MAC layer mechanisms to enable standardized sensing measurements, facilitating interoperability across devices.
-This shift will allow developers to build cross-platform sensing applications for localization, activity recognition, and environment monitoring.
-Its impact, however, will depend on adoption by chipset vendors and manufacturers~\cite{chen_wi-fi_2023}.